Truth be told, our roots go deeper than anyone else's.

 In fact, our history goes back over 120 years.
 From the Victorian era to World War II to the second suburban boom of the 1970s, we’ve been around for nearly every industrial revolution in America.
-Our story is what makes Earthwise so wise.
 From day one, we built the business around providing a cleaner and greener option for maintaining America’s lawns.

-American Lawn Mower moved to Muncie, Indiana, where it continued to manufacture a complete line of reel lawn mowers.
+American moved to Muncie, Indiana, where it continued to manufacture a complete line of reel lawn mowers.

 Business continued to shrink, so the company introduced two limited lines of garden cultivators to expand their market.
 Production dwindled on these until they were discontinued in the early 1990’s.
 The company endured.
 A resurgence was waiting in the wings.
 Increased land costs, expansion of leisure opportunities and a desire to spend less time cutting grass led many Americans to build homes on small lots or to buy low-maintenance condominiums.
 Soon a new market became available.